 Explore Microsoft Office Classes in New HavenProject management is the art of leading a team to achieve a common goal.
 As a field, project management involves managing people, scope, time, quality, and budget.

-Explore Project Management Classes in New HavenThe Project Manager Professional (PMP) certification is an industry-recognized professional designation offered by the Project Management Institute (PMI).
+Explore Project Management Classes in New HavenThe Project Management Professional (PMP) certification is an industry-recognized professional designation offered by the Project Management Institute (PMI).
 To qualify for the PMP exam, a specific amount of hours and education level be met which makes this certification in-demand and valuable to employers.

 Explore PMP Certification Classes in New HavenJavaScript is a coding language primarily used to add interactivity to web pages.
 JavaScript is an essential language for Web Developers and is most commonly used for front-end development.
 With its libraries and frameworks, JavaScript is more efficient and versatile than ever before.

 Explore JavaScript Classes in New HavenWordPress is used on over 37% of all websites, and growing.
-It's a free and open-source content management system (CMS) that lets you create & manage a website or blog.
+It's a free and open-source content management system (CMS) that lets you create and manage a website or blog.
 It’s popular for blogging, but you can build websites that don't even have a blog.

 Explore WordPress Classes in New HavenLearn in-demand technology and computer skills to launch a new career in design, programming, marketing, business, and more.
 See the career pages for more information on required skills, tips for landing a job, typical day-to-day work, and where to find job postings.